AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/api.md

 ## Opt-in Configuration parameters {#section-d66018342baf401389f248bb381becbf}

 This section discusses using the API to configure Opt-in.
-Much of the configuration and implementation can be done using the Launch extension.
+Much of the configuration and implementation can be done using the Experience Platform Launch extension.

 Opt-in configurations are provided in the Visitor JavaScript `getInstance()` function, which instantiates the global `adobe` object.
 The following lists the Visitor JS configurations related to Opt-in service.